ttinies/sc2simulator/README.md

 * Including tech upgrades and some features (such as balancing on mineral cost, unit dps, etc.) are only available if you have also access to the sc2techTree package.
 If interested, petition @ttinies.

+* When playing with your AI/bot, your bot may need to wait a few moments in-game before the scenario is fully setup.